Clydebuilt

 by Sean Kane

-Inspired by conversations with former shipyard workers, Clydebuilt is a moving new one-man play about work, pride, identity and loss.
-Through the memories of one worker, we glimpse a world built on skill, camaraderie and the belief that what you did mattered.
+Inspired by conversations with former shipyard workers, Clydebuilt is a moving new one-man play about work, identity and loss.
+Through Joe's memories, we step into a world built on skill, humour, friendship and the belief that what you did mattered.

 Clydebuilt celebrates the people behind one of Scotland's greatest industries while reflecting on the decline of a way of life that shaped communities across the country.
-Rich in humour, memory and lived experience, the play asks what remains when the work disappears—and what lessons the future might learn from those who once held the river in their hands.
+Rich in humour, memory and lived experience, it explores what remains when the work disappears— and what we might carry forward from those who once held the river in their hands.